niazangels/course-notes/fastai/README.md

 - a PyTorch tensor cannot be jagged.
 It is always a regularly shaped multidimensional rectangular structure.

 - As a metric, we could use either mean squared error, or mean absolute error, and take the average of them over the whole dataset.
 However, neither of these are numbers that are very understandable to most people; in practice, we normally use accuracy as the metric for classification models.

+- > We already had a metric, which was overall accuracy.
+So why did we define a loss?
+The key difference is that **the metric is to drive human understanding and the loss is to drive automated learning**.
+- > To drive automated learning, **the loss must be a function that has a meaningful derivative**.
+It **can't have big flat sections and large jumps**, but instead must be reasonably smooth.
+This is why we designed a loss function that would respond to small changes in confidence level.
+This requirement means that sometimes it does not really reflect exactly what we are trying to achieve, but is rather a compromise between our real goal, and a function that can be optimized using its gradient.
+The loss function is calculated for each item in our dataset, and then at the end of an epoch the loss values are all averaged and the overall mean is reported for the epoch.

 - > As we've discussed, we want to calculate our metric over a validation set.
 This is so that we don't inadvertently overfit—that is, train a model to work well only on our training data.
 This is not really a risk with the pixel similarity model we're using here as a first try, **since it has no trained components**
 - It's good to get in the habit of checking shapes as you go.